Department of Economics & International Business

 • Political Science

-The Department of Economics and International Business offers a minor in economics and a minor in international business for students pursuing a major that requires or encourages a minor.
+The Department of Economics and International Business offers a minor in economics, a minor in business data analytics, and a minor in international business for students pursuing a major that requires or encourages a minor.

 Student Organizations